CodeKhanh/online-resume/index.md

 ***Mosquito Biology Research Student*, Arizona State University** Aug 2023 – Dec 2023

-- Conducted fitness and density studies on live *Aedes aegypti* mosquitoes, analyzing genetic and phenotypic traits under the supervision of Dr. Silvie Huijben
+- Performed fitness and population density experiments on live Aedes aegypti mosquitoes to assess the impact of V1016I and F1534C mutations, analyzing associated genetic and phenotypic traits under Dr. Silvie Huijben's supervision

-- Performed daily mosquito larval rearing from first instar to adults while simultaneously assessing the mortality and sex of over 1000 mosquitoes
+- Performed daily mosquito larval rearing from first instar to adults while simultaneously assessing the mortality and sex of over 1000 mosquitoes to thoroughly record in a scientific journal

 - Presented research findings to peers and faculty, using strong scientific communication and data analysis abilities